cvolant/classenum/README.md

 ## Fixtures

 A set of fixtures is used to demonstrate this interface.
-They are loaded with an asynchronous function that simulate a server latency.
+They are loaded with an asynchronous function that simulates a 1 second server response delay.
 The user data is considered already loaded.

 ## Available Scripts